ut-issl/s2e-documents/Specifications/Disturbance/Spec_MagDisturbance.md

 3. how to use

    - Set the parameters in `Disturbance.ini`
-   - Create instance by using initialization function `InitMagDisturbance`
+   - Create an instance by using initialization function `InitMagDisturbance`
    - Execute disturbance torque by `CalcTorque` function
    - Use `Get*` function to get attitude information